KLB7/IntraMine/README.md

 ## What's in the box
  - Elasticsearch-based one second search of all your source and text files (which could easily number more than half a million these days), with index updates in five seconds.
- - a truly nice Viewer to see your search hits in context
+ - a truly nice Viewer to see your search hits in context, or the contents of any source or text file
  - autolinks on everything in all file views, mostly with no extra typing
- - Gloss, a superautomatic minimal memorable markdown variant specialized for intranet use (autolinks, auto TOC, simple tables)
+ - Gloss, a minimal memorable markdown variant specialized for intranet use (autolinks, auto TOC, simple tables)
  - image hovers, so images actually become useful.
 Pause your mouse over the image name and the image pops up.
 Works in source and text files, zero extra typing required.
  - for Perl developers, write your own IntraMine services based on the examples provided and then run as many of each as you need as separate processes, concentrating on your callbacks and JavaScript.
 IntraMine's main "round robin redirect" service won't be a bottleneck.
  - use IntraMine's autolinking approach etc for your own IDE, all original work is covered under an UNLICENSE.